devanshamin/Vault-Plus/README.md

 1. Online
 2. Offline

-## Online Implementation
+## Online Version

-In this implementation, the user will receive a 9-digit random code via email, and then the user will use the code and their sequence to derive an OTP and use that OTP for authentication.
-After every 60 seconds, a new randomly generated code is sent.
+In this version, the user will receive a random 9-digit code via email, and then the user will use the code and their sequence to derive an OTP and use that OTP for authentication.
+A new randomly generated code is sent every 60 seconds.
 Sending the random codes to the email address of the user `increases security`.
 Click [here](https://youtu.be/81jn8GlU5dU) to see the full demo.

 ![](docs/gifs/online2FA.gif)

-## Offline Implementation
+## Offline Version

-In this implementation, the 9-digit random code will be shown within the application.
-After every 60 seconds, the code will be updated.
+In this version, a random 9-digit code is shown within the application.
+This code is updated every 60 seconds.
 Generating the random codes within the application `improves usability`.
 Click [here](https://youtu.be/8ZUJ1yRRsYM) to see the full demo.

 ![](docs/gifs/offline2FA.gif)